dinocelotti/Smart-Tickets/README.md

 ### Project validation

   Before, any client could create their own Project and claim themselves as the Promoter to the Project.
 This meant that an additional validation componenent was needed to eliminate Project spam / false projects as there was no requirements to creating one.
-Moving forward, only our server will host the Proj smart contract, and future Promoter's of Projects need to have their addresses white-listed by us (so there will be a KYC process or some sort beforehand) before those addresses are able to create their own Projects
+Moving forward,  our server will host the Proj smart contract, and future Promoter's of Projects need to have their addresses white-listed by us (so there will be a KYC process or some sort beforehand) before those addresses are able to create their own Projects

 ### Log/Node caching